Engin-Boot/pong-stage-RV313/Stage0/PlayerLog.md

 This Module tells about Player Log Details.

-### Scenario : If the Player Dont have account
+### Scenario : If Player Dont have account

 Given : The game running on system.
 When : The player choose New to the game option.
-Then : The Player fills Signup details and ID will be generated.
+Then : The Player fills Sign up details and ID will be generated.

 ### Scenario : If the Player already have account

 Given : The game running on system.
 When : The player choose Existing account.
-Then : The Player fills Signin details and Enters the Game.
+Then : The Player fills Sign in details and Enters the Game.